Marcelo Pérez (footballer, born 2001)

-Marcelo de la Cruz Pérez Mosqueira (born 23 March 2001) is a Paraguayan professional footballer who plays as a striker for Paraguayan Primera División club Sportivo Luqueño, on loan from Argentine Primera División club Huracán.
+Marcelo de la Cruz Pérez Mosqueira (born 23 March 2001) is a Paraguayan professional footballer who plays as a striker for Uruguayan Primera División club Juventud, on loan from Argentine Primera División club Huracán.

 Career

 He started his career with Paraguayan side Luqueño.
 He was described as "the sensation of Paraguayan football".
 In 2023, he signed for Argentine side Huracán.
 In January 2025, he returned to Sportivo Luqueño on loan.

 Style of play

 His main position is striker.
 He has been compared with France international Kylian Mbappe, according to his physical appearance.

 Personal life

 He was born in 2001 in Paraguay.
 He is the nephew of Paraguayan footballer Amado Pérez.